-Dr. Pratt is also a member of the Colorado Association of Naturopathic Physicians.
+Dr. Pratt is also a member of the Colorado Association of Naturopathic Doctors.

-The Colorado Association of Naturopathic Physicians (CANP) is a professional association of naturopathic doctors (NDs) who live and work in Colorado.
+The Colorado Association of Naturopathic Doctors (CoAND) is a professional association of naturopathic doctors (NDs) who live and work in Colorado.
 Our members are graduates of accredited four-year, graduate-level, in-residence naturopathic medical programs.
-While the State of Colorado does not regulate the naturopathic profession at this time through registration or licensure, all of our members maintain a naturopathic physician's license in one of the fourteen states that currently regulates the practice of naturopathic medicine.
-To learn more about the CANP please visit their website at www.coanp.org.
+The State of Colorado regulates naturopathic doctors by registration at this time.

 What do other states do to protect consumers?